Headoo/arrest-pdo/README.md

 ------------

 1. Put Php-mysql-api on your server and target Apache root directory to the web folder.
-2. Apply chmod 0755 to all of your directory.
+2. Apply chmod 0755 to all the project.
 3. Create an empty database "test"
 4. In the "test" database, create a "test" table
 5. In the "test" table, add these specific columns (id, username, email).